aw/picolisp-posixmq/docs/TUTORIALS.md

 # POSIX Message Queues: Tutorials

-This document provides some guides **for beginners** to get started using this library.
+This document provides some guides to **get started** using this library.

 In these tutorials, you will learn how to get up and running, as well as how to perform basic tasks with this library.